X

 Nutrition, Mealtime & Snacks

-Food at Camp Ramah Darom is made from scratch and served with love!
-Campers gobble up our famous homemade biscuits, fried chicken, brisket and cobbler.
-And throughout the year, we get requests for our challah recipe and the legendary Mississippi mud brownies we serve on Friday nights.
-Our skilled culinary team is under the direction of Executive Chef Tzvi Weinreich.
+Food at Camp Ramah Darom is made from scratch by our skilled culinary team and served with love!
+Campers gobble up our famous homemade biscuits, fried chicken, brisket and cobblers.
+Campers and staff love our homemade pizza for Friday lunch, Wednesday BBQs and Taco nights.

-In addition to the three nutritious kosher meals a day, fresh fruit is always available in our Chadar Ochel (Dining Hall).
+In addition to the three nutritious kosher meals and two snacks a day, fresh fruit is always available in our Chadar Ochel (Dining Hall).
 Camp provides additional scheduled snacks to all campers at our canteen.
+For the safety of our community members with allergies, we do not allow any products containing peanuts or tree nuts.

 Ramah Darom also accommodates campers and staff with various food allergies and sensitivities.
 There are always dairy-free, gluten-free, vegetarian and vegan-friendly options served in a special section of the Chadar Ochel.
 During summer camp sessions, our facility is peanut and tree-nut-free.
 Parents/Guardians can indicate their camper’s dietary habits and needs in the Dietary and Nutritional Health portion of the Detailed Camper Profile-section 3 on their family dashboard.